 Cheating will not be tolerated.
 We will use the MOSS: Measure Of Software Similarity system from Stanford (https://theory.stanford.edu/~aiken/moss/).
 It is used to automatically determine the similarity of programs (even if they are written in different programming languages).
 The supported languages are: C, C++, Java, C#, Python, Visual Basic, Javascript, FORTRAN, ML, Haskell, Lisp, Scheme, Pascal, Modula2, Ada, Perl, TCL, Matlab, VHDL, Verilog, Spice, MIPS assembly, a8086 assembly, a8086 assembly, MIPS assembly, HCL2.

-You will receive a 0 on assignment; extremely serious offences will fail the course.
+You will receive a 0 on the assignment; extremely serious offences will fail the course and be reported to the university.

 Some example screen shots from the MOSS system:

 Exams